Gordon Museum of Pathology

-The Gordon Museum of Pathology is a medical museum that is part of King's College London in London, England.
-It is one of the largest pathology museums in the world and is the largest medical museum in the United Kingdom.
-Its primary function is to train medical, dental, biomedical and healthcare students and professionals to diagnose diseases.
+The Gordon Museum of Pathology is a medical museum dedicated to human specimens in London, England.
+It is one of the largest pathology museums in the world and is part of King's College London.
+The museum is used for medical teaching and is not open to the public.

 History

 The Gordon Museum was opened in 1905 at King's Guy's Campus as a result of a donation by British lawyer Robert Gordon, and was intended to be a teaching resource devoted purely to human material.

 A number of specimens and other medical-related objects have been collected since 1802, and were initially gathered by the first Medical Curator Thomas Hodgkin.
 These formed the basis of the museum in the first Medical School opened in 1826.
 In 1829, the museum contained approximately 3000 exhibits, and by 1861, the London Journal of Medicine reported that "the Museums are on a scale which entitles them to rank among the first of our national collections."